 A whole bunch of websites relies on gradients to create a visually appealing atmosphere.
 It’s impossible to mention all of them, but you can check out this list to see the most interesting variations and design alternatives.

 Graphic design is a versatile business that forces professionals to keep an eye on industry trends and embrace the most promising features.
 The job is particularly difficult because hundreds or even thousands of trends emerge and disappear each year.

 In this article, we made a list of the nine biggest graphic design trends for 2021

 What do you think about our top picks?
 Have you already tried some of those trends?
 Let us know in comments and don’t forget to mention your favorite graphic design trends – we would love to see it!

 You might also like to read:

-Top WordPress Newsletter Plugins For 2019 To Build Relationship With Clients
+Top WordPress Newsletter Plugins To Build Relationship With Clients